Traveling at the Speed of Plot

 - The Straw Hats spend a whole day of sailing from Punk Hazard to reach Dressrosa.
 Doflamingo as well as his two underlings manage to do that journey in one or two hours.

 - Late in Gundam Wing, Relena goes to try to talk down White Fang's leader Milliardo.
 We get scenes with her en route for two episodes before she finally arrives on Libra in a third, making her trip last four days total (according to an official timeline).
 In a series where space flight has been around for over 200 years, that's pretty dang slow.
+On the other hand, there's no sense that Faster-Than-Light is possible, so this might actually be a more realistic example than the Gundams' rate of speed.

 - Gundam Wing does this frequently.
 There are a number of episodes where Wing Zero goes from space down to earth in one episode, and then back again in the next one.
 That thing must be damn fast.

 - Gundam SEED has one notable example.
-When kira gets his shiny new Freedom Gundam, he flys off from a space colony all the way down to Alaska, just in time to save the Archangel.
+When Kira gets his shiny new Freedom Gundam, he flys off from a space colony all the way down to Alaska, just in time to save the Archangel.

 - Trains in Fullmetal Alchemist tend to work like this, arriving just in time for Ed and Al to solve some crisis (sometimes on the train itself).
-To be fair, this isn't always the case; even quiet areas tend to get demolished when the Elrics arrive.

 - Saint Seiya: In the Hades Arc, some of the Bronze Saints need to reach Greece despite some of them being in Japan and Siberia.